 - Severe incidents, like traumatic brain injuries (TBIs) or damage to the spinal cord

-The Jacksonville legal team at the Law Offices of Anidjar & Levine is ready to speak with you about your claim and work from the very outset to both preserve your rights and fight for the best possible benefits settlement so that you can get better while we take care of the rest.
+The Jacksonville legal team at the Law Offices of Anidjar & Levine is ready to speak with you about your claim and work from the very outset to preserve your rights and fight for the best possible benefits settlement.

 Workers’ Compensation Benefits We Can Seek for You